GREAT YARMOUTH ARMISTICE TRAIL

 From the monument, retrace your steps until you reach the T-

 Q5.
 What does the Blue Plaque at Number 25 Pier Plain Commemorate?

-on the right.
+right.
 Stay on York Road until you reach the T-

 Q6.
 When did Sir Astley Cooper live in the house?

 Walk towards the Minster and enter the churchyard via the gates.
 With the Minster